SBA Officiers

 Dr. Fevig is a USPA-licensed skydiver and an FCC-licensed amateur radio operator.

-Bill Brown, amateur radio callsign WB8ELK, launched his first balloon into the stratosphere on August 15, 1987 which just happened to be his birthday.
-It was the first privately funded high altitude balloon to carry aloft a UHF television transmitter.
-The image was seen over 300 miles in all directions.
-Less than a year later he launched the first TV camera transmitting live video of the incredible view of the edge of Space.
-Since that time, Bill has launched over 700 balloons ranging in size from 10-gram Pico balloons to 400-pound Rockoons.
-Bill’s goal has always been to use high altitude balloons to encourage students to pursue careers in the STEM fields.
-He has mentored many student balloon projects over the decades from elementary to college level.
 Bill states that if you can launch a balloon that students can track in real-time on their Smartphones then you have them hooked and is a great way to teach students about Space and science.
 He likes to say it is “Taking Amateur Radio and STEM to New Heights”.
-In 1997 he was part of a team called HALO (High Altitude Lift Off) that launched a large hybrid rocket from a balloon in the stratosphere.
-It was listed at the time in the Guiness Book of Records as the highest amateur built rocket launch.
+In 1997, he was part of a team called HALO (High Altitude Lift Off) that launched a large hybrid rocket from a balloon in the stratosphere.
+It was listed at the time in the Guinness Book of Records as the highest amateur-built rocket launch.
 In addition to the larger balloon missions he still flies and supports, Bill has designed a Pico balloon tracker called the Skytracker that weighs less than half an ounce.
 It was designed to be totally solar-powered and lightweight enough to fly underneath a small Mylar-style party balloon.
-This lightweight superpressure balloon can stay aloft in the upper Jet Stream for days, weeks and sometimes over a year in duration and often circumnavigates the World multiple times.
-It transmits its position via amateur radio digital modes which is received by a Worldwide network of ground stations.
-Bill recently retired from the NASA SLS Artemis Moon program where he was a Sr. Engineer at the Marshall Space Flight Center.
+This lightweight superpressure balloon can stay aloft in the upper Jet Stream for days, weeks, and sometimes for over a year, and often circumnavigates the World multiple times.
+It transmits its position via amateur radio digital modes, which are received by a Worldwide network of ground stations.
+Bill recently retired from the NASA SLS Artemis Moon program, where he was a Sr. Engineer at the Marshall Space Flight Center.
 Bill is a recent addition to the SBA board and will be reaching out to many of you in his new role at this conference.

 Reference:https://www.arrl.org/files/file/QST/This%20Month%20in%20QST/May2017/GLIFORT.pdf

+Dr. Kendra Sibbersen serves as an academic representative for the SBA.
 Dr. Kendra Sibbernsen has taught physics and astronomy at the college level for over 25 years.
 She currently works at Metropolitan Community College in Omaha, NE.
-Kendra has developed many undergraduate research opportunities for her students over the years including those using cosmic ray detectors, high altitude ballooning projects, and citizen science projects for SETI (Search for Extraterrestrial Intelligence) and Unistellar using electronic telescopes.
+Kendra has developed many undergraduate research opportunities for her students over the years, including projects using cosmic ray detectors, high-altitude balloon projects, and citizen science projects for SETI (Search for Extraterrestrial Intelligence) and Unistellar using electronic telescopes.
 Kendra and her husband, Michael, led the team from Nebraska that participated in the NASA Nationwide Eclipse Ballooning Project in 2017, as well as the annular solar eclipse in 2023 and the total solar eclipse in 2024.
 Kendra and Michael are heavily involved in the development of Branched Oak Observatory, a non-profit sky park north of Lincoln, Nebraska, focusing on astronomy education and outreach.

 Erick Agrimson